sai-sy/paymentWebApp/README.md

 ## Technologies
 This is a flask app ran on a private server

-## Design and Style Patterns
+# Design and Style Patterns
 ### Naming Scheme
+### Declaring Variables and Objects
-    - snake_case for spaces in EVERYTHIING not camelCase or kebab-case
+    1. snake_case for spaces in EVERYTHIING not camelCase or kebab-case
-    - UNLESS it's a class name, then use PascalCase
+    2. UNLESS it's a class name, then use PascalCase
+    3. Python type hinting is not very pythonic and adds more boiler plate code clutter, but it make working with heavily attributed objects much easier.
+USE THEM!
 ### Ingesting User Data
     Always .strip() any inputted strings